Resolute Baptist Hospital welcomes its most advanced surgical robotSep 20, 2019

 Investment in new technology benefits New Braunfels physicians and community

-(New Braunfels, TX, September 20, 2019) – With its 3D, high-definition vision, laser-precise dexterity and meticulous maneuvers, Resolute Health Hospital’s (RHH) most advanced surgical robot arrived in style and with much anticipation.
+(New Braunfels, TX, September 20, 2019) – With its 3D, high-definition vision, laser-precise dexterity and meticulous maneuvers, Resolute Baptist Hospital’s (RHH) most advanced surgical robot arrived in style and with much anticipation.
 RHH administrators, physicians and staff recently welcomed the addition of the daVinci® Xi to their Operating Room arsenal where it will assist surgeons in both complex and routine procedures and benefit patients.

 As New Braunfels population continues to experience record growth, Mark Bernard, CEO of RHH, said the timing was right for the hospital to acquire the new technology.